Will Terrain Obstruct My Ability to Detect a Low-Flying Airborne Platform?

 Summary

-You performed a simulation of a radar system which will track a drone along a known flight route.
-The test is taking place in mountainous terrain.
-The drone is flying fast and is using terrain following techniques.
-You used Sensor () objects to simulate the known field-of-view of your tracking radars.
-The main radar site is fixed in place.
-Two other radars are mobile and can be moved throughout the test area.
+You performed a simulation of a radar system that tracked a drone along a known flight route.
+The test took place in mountainous terrain.
+The drone flew fast and used terrain following techniques.
+You used Sensor () objects to simulate the known field of view of your tracking radars.
+The main radar site was fixed in place.
+Two other radars were mobile and could be moved throughout the test area.
 The purpose of the test was to determine if the main radar site can track the drone for at least two minutes.
 You used a local terrain file for analysis.
 You used a Place () object and placed it at the main radar's location.
 You restricted it to use the terrain file analytically and restricted its range to 50 kilometers.
 The first test determined that it couldn't track the drone for the required time needed for a successful test.
 You placed two more radar systems into the training area in different locations from the main radar.
 Combining all three radar systems into a Constellation () object, they functioned as a team.
 Using a Chain () object, you determined that you could track the drone for approximately four minutes.

 1. Close all reports and graphs.